 Exception to Accommodation

-Travellers attending conferences where accommodation is part of the conference package or where, through group bookings at events, workshops and conferences, the accommodation has been sourced and secured by the event organiser, are exempt from obtaining other quotations.
+Travellers attending conferences where accommodation is part of the conference package or where, through group bookings at events, workshops and conferences, the accommodation has been sourced and secured by the event organiser.

 Staff members with children up to the age of 18 months are eligible to travel with their children on Bank business.
 The Bank will bear the travel costs for the child and the childminder.
 Should staff bring their childminder, the Bank will meet the costs and other incidental expenses.
-Staff members will be responsible for the care of the child.
-There should also be no compulsion to travel for such staff members, especially if the journey is to remote areas and overseas.

 Medical Insurance during travel